yongyi/montecarlo/README.md

 Nov.12: Added a template wrapper class to handle pointers.
         Finished basic implementation of random number generator class Added a random number generator using linear congruential method.

+Nov.14: Deleted randomlcg file.
+Moved the linear congruential generator implementation into
+        the random base class since it is the default/only uniform number generator that will be used.

+        Changed the random base class so that it utilizes differnt methods to generate standard normals and has a default uniform number generator.

+        Added two derived random number generators that uses Beasley-Sringer-Moro and Magsarlia-Bray version of Box-Muller methods.